Ultimate Des Moines Real Estate Investing Guide for 2026

 Housing

-The percentage of homes that are inhabited by tenants in Des Moines is .
-The rental occupancy percentage for the state is .
-Across the United States, the rate of tenanted residential units is .
+The rate of residential real estate units that are inhabited by tenants in Des Moines is .
+The statewide tenant occupancy percentage is .
+In the entire country, the rate of renter-occupied units is .

 Housing Quick Stats